telekom/oscake-documentation/docs/oscake-resolver.md

 ```

 ## Resolver Actions - *manually defined*
 Generally, every *Resolver* file consists of one or more packages, identified by the project-`id`.
 The `id` meets the requirements of the class `Identifier` in ORT and consists of: type (=package manager), name space, name and version of the package.
 This `id` is used as a selector for applying the resolver actions to a specific package contained in the original \*.oscc file.
 If the version is empty, the action will be applied to every package disregarding the version number.
 Additionally, the version number can be defined by means of an an IVY-expression - representing a certain range of version numbers ([some IVY-examples](http://ant.apache.org/ivy/history/2.4.0/settings/version-matchers.html)).
-If  more than one action for a specific package is found, no action for this package will be applied.
+If  more than one action for a specific package is found, no action will be applied for this package.

 ```
 - id: "Maven:de.tdosca:tdosca-tc08:1.0"